Racetrack Cabin is a rustic one room log cabin located along Racetrack Creek in the Flint Range of western Montana, near

 Access to the cabin requires a vehicle with high clearance in the summer months and over the snow travel in the winter months.
 This is an extremely primitive forest road, be prepared to deal with ruts, downed trees and washouts.
 Road is impassible to wheeled vehicles in winter.
-Guests need to plan for cross-country skiing or snowmobiling up to 14 miles to reach the cabin during during winter months.
+Guests need to plan for cross-country skiing or snowmobiling 6-7 miles one-way to reach the cabin during during winter months.
 A map may be necessary to locate the cabin.
 The cabin is very primitive and offers very few amenities.
 Guests should be prepared to bring most of their own supplies and gear.

 Cupboard space is available within the cabin, as well as a storage box for food.
 An outhouse with a vault toilet is provided outside of the cabin.

 There is no electricity, water or sewer at the cabin.
 Guests need to bring water for cooking, cleaning and drinking or collect and treat water from the nearby creek.
 Other items to bring include propane bottles (1 lb coleman style), D batteries, bedding, sleeping pads, pillows, towels, map, and other desired equipment.

 Cell phone service is nonexistent in the area, even with a cell booster.
 Guests must pack out all trash and food, and clean the cabin before leaving.

 For questions and concerns, please call the Pintler Ranger District at (406) 859-3211, Monday through Friday, 8:00 a.m. to 4:30 p.m.

 Water is not available at this cabin.
 It is recommended you bring your own supply or a way to purify water from the creek.